* Fed to reduce stimulus by another $10 billion per month

 * Boeing, Yahoo shares fall after results; Facebook up late

 * Dow down 1.2 pct; S&P 500 down 1 pct; Nasdaq off 1.1 pct

 By Caroline Valetkevitch

-Overall signs of improvement in the U.S. economy suggested that policymakers would continue to cut the purchases, but some investors had speculated in recent days the Fed might rethink their plan because of the emerging market problems.
+Overall improvement in the U.S. economy suggested the central bank would continue to cut the purchases, but some investors had speculated in recent days that the Fed might rethink its plan because of the emerging market problems.

 “I think investors had hoped that the Fed would somehow respond to the recent turbulence and show they had their back,” said Jack Ablin, chief investment officer of BMO Private Bank in Chicago.

 But the Fed really wants “to move to the sidelines here and get out of the QE business.”

 In its announcement, the Fed said it would buy $65 billion in bonds per month starting in February, down from $75 billion now.
 In what was Fed Chairman Ben Bernanke’s last policy-setting meeting, the central bank also maintained its longer-term plan to keep U.S. interest rates low for some time to come.